 Jardim dos Frangos, Cascais.
 “One of our favourite places for frango no churrasco – chicken cooked on huge spits and served with piri piri sauce, chips and salad.”

-Cafe Paris in Sintra is a little touristy restaurant that we love.
-It’s in the main square by the royal palace.
+Cafe Paris in Sintra.
+“A little touristy restaurant that we love.
+It’s in the main square by the royal palace.”

 Hot Dog Cascais “Look out for the famous hot dog van by the cycle path behind Guincho beach.
 Delicious fast food with a view of the Atlantic ocean.”

 Freya: Last Spring we decided to take a couple of walking tours to find out more about this city that we’ve been visiting for years.
 Eva Sanches was recommended to us: she is Scottish and has lived in Cascais for over 40 years with her Portuguese husband.
 In a two hour stroll around Lisbon she revealed sight after sight that we had never known existed, some weren’t even in our guide books.
 Even the teenagers found it entertaining.
 Eva tailor-makes tours around Lisbon, Cascais and Sintra.
 We’ve recommended her to other friends and they’ve all enjoyed their outings with her.